-With the growing popularity in home solar photovoltaic (PV) systems, real estate industries are recognizing new advancements and applying new techniques to value homes with solar.
+With the growing popularity of home solar photovoltaic (PV) systems, real estate industries are recognizing new advancements and applying new techniques to value homes with solar.
 So what happens if five years from now when you may need to relocate for a job?
 Perhaps you are already planning to outgrow your current home, you just aren’t quite sure when that might happen.
 When considering installing a solar PV system on your rooftop, you may be wondering how this could affect the process of selling the home.
 Here is a brief guide on how to sell a house with solar.

 Selling a home with owned solar panels is a straightforward process that is much less difficult than you might expect!
 The first question that many people have is what installing a solar system will do to the resale value of a home.
 So let’s begin with answering that question.

 Studies show that homes with owned solar systems sell at higher rates than non-solar homes.
 They are also selling more quickly!
 Many factors influence this increase, like the age and size of the system, as well as the energy output.
 Some solar panels will be of higher quality than others.
 This is why appraisers value each system individually.
 There are tools released by The Appraisal Institute that help buyers and sellers through the process.

 Firstly, the “Residential Green and Energy Efficient Addendum.”
 This allows appraisers to account for several green technologies, including solar panels.
 There is also a free online calculator, designed by Sandia National Laboratories and the Department of Energy, called PV Value® Photovoltaic Energy Valuation Model.
 Determining the value of a solar PV system by utilizing the income approach, this tool assists appraisers in applying multiple factors to the home value.